uoForms/MyPHR/README.md

 username: H7777666699
 password:mypass

-Google OAuth is implemented with buttom "Login with Google", the account information can be retrieved after signing in with the correct credentials.
+Google OAuth is implemented with button "Login with Google", the account information can be retrieved after signing in with the correct credentials.
 Afterward steps about creating a new user in db is not implemented yet on api side.

 ## Dashboard Page